rukohomini/requirement-analysis/README.md

 In essence, requirement analysis is the **foundation of successful software development**.
 Without it, projects risk failure due to unclear goals, scope creep, and poor communication.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves a series of structured activities that help teams understand what needs to be built, why it’s needed, and how it should function.
+Below are the five key activities involved:

+- **1. Requirements Gathering**
+  This is the process of collecting information from various stakeholders such as clients, users, and business managers.
+The goal is to understand their needs, expectations, and the problems the software should solve.

+- **2. Requirements Elicitation**
+  In this stage, techniques such as interviews, surveys, brainstorming sessions, workshops, and observation are used to draw out deeper insights from stakeholders.
+  Elicitation ensures hidden or unclear requirements are uncovered early.

+- **3. Requirements Documentation**
+  After gathering and eliciting requirements, they are clearly documented in a structured format (e.g., Software Requirements Specification — SRS).
+  This document serves as a reference for the entire project team throughout development.

+- **4. Requirements Analysis and Modeling**
+  Here, the collected requirements are analyzed to check for completeness, consistency, and feasibility.
+  Models such as flowcharts, use-case diagrams, and data models may be created to visualize system behavior and interactions.

+- **5. Requirements Validation**
+  This activity ensures that the documented requirements accurately represent stakeholders’ needs.
+  It involves reviews, walkthroughs, and feedback sessions to confirm correctness and feasibility before development begins.

+---

+### Summary
+These five activities form the **core of requirement analysis**, ensuring that the project is well-understood, properly planned, and aligned with user and business objectives.